LLaVA-VL/LLaVA-NeXT/docs/LLaVA-NeXT.md

 ```

 ### Check the evaluation results with [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval)
 Our models' evaluation results can be fully reproduced by using the [`lmms-eval`](https://github.com/EvolvingLMMs-Lab/lmms-eval) toolkit.
 After you install lmms-eval and llava, you can run the evaluation using the following commands.
+To run following commands, you will have to install [`flash-attn`](https://github.com/Dao-AILab/flash-attention).
+If you do not want to install it, you can disable the flash-attn by specifying it in `--model_args pretrained=lmms-lab/llama3-llava-next-8b,conv_template=llava_llama_3,attn_implementation=None`.

 Please note that different torch versions might causing the results to vary.

 ```shell
 # Evaluating Llama-3-LLaVA-NeXT-8B on multiple datasets